-Once the base system is installed, the user install it's favorits applications as explain in the online documentation.
+Once the base system is installed, the user installs their favourite applications as explained in the online documentation.

-sudo get xorg lxdm xfce4 xfce4-extra firefox gvfs ntfs-3g transmission thunderbird
+get lxdm xfce4 xfce4-extra firefox gvfs ntfs-3g transmission thunderbird

-All the binaries packages are split into base packages and sub-packages (devel, doc, man, etc), in most of the case, only the base package will be installed.
+All the binary packages are split into base packages and sub-packages (devel, doc, man, etc); in most cases, only the base package will be installed.
+It means:

-Once the base system installed, the user install the development tools:
+Once the base system is installed, the user installs the development tools:

 sudo ports -u

-He (She) adjust the /etc/cards.conf configuration file as:
+He (She) adjusts the /etc/cards.conf configuration file as:

 How to activate the root account ?

-As default, NuTyX does not activate the root account, but if you wish to compile yours own packages, it's maybe a good activate the roor account.
+As default, NuTyX does not activate the root account but, if you wish to compile your own packages, it may be a good idea to activate the root account.
 It's very simple, type:

 choose a new password